This website was originally my way to

 Their mom Kaye is a professor of psychology at Gordon College in Wenham MA.

-Although it seems I've moved a long way away, I'm still connected to my family of origin.
+Although it seems I've moved a long way away from the Seattle area, I'm still connected to my family of origin and sometimes peruse the family photos.
 Also I'm aware of some of my ancestors' history, via documents such as this Kollars family tree and Great-grandma Dover's Autobiography.

-Both I and my ex-wife and kids are based in very small town of Ipswich Massachusetts.
-It's the town where Crane Beach is, north of Boston.
-As a "townie" I get almost-free access to the beach.
-I can cut around the lines at the entrance booth and go to our own parking area.
-A recent issue in the Town of Ipswich is how to prevent further damaging flooding in the downtown area.
+I lived in the very small town of Ipswich Massachusetts most of my middle-age (the parenting and launching eras and longer), My ex-wife still lives there.
+My adult children have so many connections in Ipswich they seem honorary residents.
+Ipswich is my town and I maintain my mailing address there even though I no longer live there.
+Ipswich is the town where Crane Beach is, north of Boston.
+As a "townie" I got almost-free access to the beach.
+I could cut around the lines at the entrance booth and go to our own parking area.
+A recent issue in the Town of Ipswich was how to prevent further damaging flooding in the downtown area.

 Ipswich is far enough from Boston to to have its own identity rather than just being a suburb or a bedroom community.
 One wag recently commented Ipswich is a bit like Mayberry RFD.
-Many of our merchants have a presence on the commercial website for the town, and the Town of Ipswich has an official website that contains a lot of information related to town government.
-I live on the main street of downtown, over Ye Olde Barber Shop, across from the fire station.
-My kids live in the same house I used to live in little over a mile away.
+The Town of Ipswich has an official website that contains a lot of information related to town government.
+I lived on the main street of downtown, over Ye Olde Barber Shop, across from the historic fire station.
+My kids grew up in the same house I used to live in little over a mile away.